What All Nurses Need to Know About Pregnant and Postpartum Patients

 Gestational trophoblastic disease, most commonly the hydatidiform mole or molar pregnancy, occurs when the chorionic villi of the placenta increase as a result of genetic abnormalities.
 The villi swell, forming fluid-filled sacs, which have the appearance of tiny clusters of grapes within the uterus.

-Patients with a GTD exhibit light to heavy bleeding and even hemorrhage.
+Patients with GTD exhibit light to heavy bleeding and even hemorrhage.
 Bleeding can be bright red or watery and brown, appearing similar to prune juice.
 Anemia may result due to bleeding.
 Additionally, as a result of the proliferation of tissues and the presence of clotted blood, the uterus may appear larger than expected for gestational age.
 Despite an enlarged uterus, fetal heart tones and movement are absent.
 Serum hCG levels are also increased, and patients may experience hyperemesis.

 Molar tissues are removed by surgical uterine evacuation.
 Intravenous oxytocin is usually administered to contract the uterus during suction evacuation to increase uterine tone and decrease blood loss.

 Patients are followed for one year after removal of a molar pregnancy to detect choriocarcinoma, or cancer associated with GTD.
 If serum hCG levels do not return to prepregnancy levels, there is a possibility that choriocarcinoma may be present, and further investigation is necessary.
-Therefore, it is essential that patients understand the need for follow-up.
+Therefore, it is essential that patients understand the need for follow up.

 Placenta Previa

 Placenta previa is the complete or partial covering of the internal os of the cervix by the placenta (see illustration).
 Placenta previa occurs when the placenta implants in the lower portion of the uterus near the internal cervical os.
 Previas are classified according to the degree to which they cover the os.
-Specifically, if the lower border of the placenta is less than 2 cm to the internal cervical os but not covering the os, the placenta is considered low-lying.
+Specifically, if the lower border of the placenta is less than 2 cm to the internal cervical os but not covering the os, the placenta is considered low lying.

 Placenta previa with partial covering of the internal os (left) and placenta previa with complete covering of the internal os (right).
+(Illustration courtesy of Sim London Jr.)

 As the pregnancy nears term and the cervix dilates, the placenta implanted near or over the internal cervical os is disrupted and bleeding can occur.
 The bleeding places the patient and fetus at risk.
-The major factors that place patients at risk for a placenta previa include previous placenta previa, previous cesarean delivery (risk increases with an increasing number of cesarean deliveries), and multiple gestation (Lockwood & Russo-Stieglitz, 2022a).
+The major factors that place patients at risk for a placenta previa include previous placenta previa, previous cesarean delivery (risk increases with an increasing number of cesarean deliveries), and multiple gestation (Lockwood & Russo-Stieglitz, 2025a).

 SIGNS AND SYMPTOMS

-The most significantly recognized symptom of placenta previa is painless, bright-red vaginal bleeding or hemorrhage during late pregnancy.
+The most significantly recognized symptom of placenta previa is painless, bright red vaginal bleeding or hemorrhage during late pregnancy.
 However, bleeding may not occur until labor begins.
 If there is a diagnosis or high suspicion of placenta previa, it is imperative that vaginal examinations be avoided, because stimulation of the placenta may cause hemorrhage.
 The bleeding as a result of placenta previa could cause the patient to hemorrhage and go into shock, and the fetus could experience hypoxia and possibly death from maternal bleeding.

 As a result of the abnormally implanted placenta, the fetus is often in a transverse or breech position, which may be noted during fundal examination.